jestinbin/clone-redis/README.md

 - **sdk_and_server**: a getting started with the sdk and server
 - **pubsub**: simulate pubsub behaviour using the publish and subscribe commands (similar to redis but simplified)
 	- launch `./examples/queue/launcher.sh`: opens 4 terminal: server, publisher and 2 subscribers
-	- note: the has only been tested on MacOS
+	- note: the launcher has only been tested on MacOS
 - **queue**: simulate a queue behaviour with rpush and blpop commands (similar to redis but simplified)
 	- launch `./examples/queue/launcher1.sh`: opens 3 terminal: server, producer and consumer
 	- launch `./examples/queue/launcher2.sh`: opens an additional consumer.
 You can repeat this as many times as desired
-	- note: the has only been tested on MacOS
+	- note: the launcher has only been tested on MacOS
 - **bench_raw**: a simple benchmark to determine requests per second throughput.
 The server is real, while the client is mocked
 - **bench_sdk**: similiar to bench_raw, but the client uses the sdk code